curityio/xacml-authorization-manager/README.md

 **NOTE** DEBUG logging is enabled for the Curity Identity Server and the XACML PDP.

-1. Using [OAUth.tools](https://oauth.tools/), initiate a code flow using the `xacml-demo` client (secret is `Password1`).
+1. Using [OAuth.tools](https://oauth.tools/), initiate a code flow using the `xacml-demo` client (secret is `Password1`).
 2. Log in with a user, `admin` or `demouser` (by default both have the password `Password1`).
 The `admin` user belongs to the group `admin` that has full access to the GraphQL APIs.
 The `demouser` belongs to the `devops` group that is subject to filtration of certain fields for both DCR and User Management data.
 This should be clear when reviewing the policy used by the XACML PDP.
-Note that the group cliam is issued by default per the configuration.
+Note that the group claim is issued by default per the configuration.
 3. The JWT that is obtained from running the code flow can be used in a call to either of the GraphQL APIs.
 Using for example Postman or GraphiQL, construct a query and add the JWT in the `Authorize` header.

 ### Example User Query